django-cms/django-cms-quickstart/README.rst

 - to deploy this project in testing mode (recommended) set the environment variable ``DEBUG`` to ``True`` in your hosting environment.
 - For production environment (if ``DEBUG`` is false) django requires you to whitelist the domain.
 Set the env var ``DOMAIN`` to the host, i.e. ``www.domain.com`` or ``*.domain.com``.
 - If you want the media hosted on S3 set the ``DEFAULT_FILE_STORAGE`` variable accordingly.
+- If you want to access the PostgreSQL database from the host system, set ``EXT_PG_PORT`` to the desired port number.
+  5432 is the standard port number.
+If you run a PosgreSQL on your host system, you may want to set another port number.
+  If this variable is empty (the default), the PosgreSQL instance in the container is only reachable within docker, but not from outside.

 Deployment Commands
 ===================